 - understand and agree to comply with DRO policies and procedures as well as the Code of Student Conduct.

 Main Campus Courses

 To ensure space availability, all reservations should be made as early in the semester as possible.
-Request must be made no less than three business days (unless otherwise specified) before each exam date.
+Request must be made no less than five business days (unless otherwise specified) before each exam date.

 - Request space at the DRO through the DRO Student Portal.
 Step-by-step instructions are available for your convenience.